Moddable-OpenSource/moddable/modules/network/services/chatAudioIO/readme.md

 - `JSON.parse` to convert strings into objects
 - `Uint8Array.fromBase64` to convert properties into samples

-Samples in memory multiples times!
+Samples are in memory multiples times!
 Base64 encoded in the payloads, strings and properties, as binary data in the samples.
 Moreover, the app has to wait for the whole payload to be downloaded in order to do multiple conversions and, eventually, to play audio.

 Streaming JSON parsers like Mark Wharton's contributed [JSONParser](https://github.com/Moddable-OpenSource/moddable/blob/public/contributed/jsonparser/README.md) help, but Base64 strings would still need to be completely downloaded before being converted.